 Related: Auslogics Driver Updater: Update Your Drivers in One Click!

-Method 3: Changing the settings for your keyboard
+Method 3: Change the settings for your keyboard

 It can also show up after you’ve added some custom keyboard shortcuts or hotkeys.
 So, you can try resetting your keyboard settings to resolve the issue.
 Here are the steps you should follow: